Dually weighted multi-matrix models as a path to causal gravity-matter systems: Ising model coupled to CDT via matrix model

 \section{Ising model coupled to CDT via matrix model}

 We present a matrix model that describes Ising model on a two-dimensional manifold which has global foliation, by combining the ideas of the two models (CDT-like matrix model and Ising model) we introduced above in Sections \ref{Sect:CDTMM} and \ref{Sect:IM}.
 We would like to define an action of the matrix model which generates ribbon graphs satisfying desired properties of both CDT and Ising model.
-Hence, we require four types of edges to be considered: spacelike edges connecting spin-up vertices, spacelike edges connecting spin-down vertices, timelike edges connecting spin-up vertices, and timelike edges connecting spin-down vertices.
+Hence, we require four types of half-edges to be considered: spacelike half-edges associated with spin-up vertices, spacelike half-edges associated with spin-down vertices, timelike half-edges associated with spin-up vertices, and timelike half-edges associated with spin-down vertices.
 Therefore, we introduce four matrices, $A_+$, $A_-$, $B_+$, and $B_-$ so that they induce notions of the space, time, and parity as desired.
 Each of these matrices is represented by a specific type of half-edges.
 The following conditions are sufficient in order to implement the desired properties we described above: To impose the existence of spacelike edges connecting equal parities, we set

 Similarly, for timelike edges connecting equal parities, we impose

 As for spacelike edges connecting unequal parities, we write

 Lastly, for timelike edges connecting unequal parities, we put